-The MFA program in theatre with a concentration in performance reenvisions the role of the artist in society who focuses on the devising and development of new work.
-The program stresses the actor-creator model and fosters the conceptual thinker and collaborator through the development of skills for the artistic entrepreneur and the innovation of performance applications in multimedia and transdisciplinary collaboration that is informed by artistic integrity and social responsibility.
+The MFA program in theatre with a concentration in performance focuses on cultivating the actor-creator and fostering the conceptual thinker and collaborator by teaching students to develop and create original devised works and developing their skills as artist entrepreneurs.
+Innovative performance applications in multimedia and transdisciplinary collaboration are informed by artistic integrity and social responsibility.

-The school offers multiple approaches to new work development:
+The school offers multiple approaches to devising and new work development:

 - Fitzmaurice voicework

 - new play development

 In addition to core physical and vocal training, the program offers undergraduate-level teaching opportunities, funding for national and international conference travel, and career development internship opportunities.

 During the third year of study, candidates conduct professional career development internships.
 In the past, students have completed internships at: